rdkcmf/rdk-aamp/README.txt

 enable_setvideorectangle=0       Disable AAMP to set rectangle property to sink.
 Default is true(enabled). discontinuity-timeout=<X>  Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000 aamp-abr-threshold-size=<X> Specify aamp abr threshold fragment size.
-Default value is 25000 harvest-count-limit=<X> Specify the limit of number of files to be harvested harvest-path=<X> Specify the path where fragments has to be harvested,check folder permissions specifying the path harvest-config=<X> Specify the value to indicate the type of file to be harvested.
+Default value is 25000 downloadDelay=<x> Specify the extra ms to be added in each download.
+Default value is 0 harvest-count-limit=<X> Specify the limit of number of files to be harvested harvest-path=<X> Specify the path where fragments has to be harvested,check folder permissions specifying the path harvest-config=<X> Specify the value to indicate the type of file to be harvested.
 It is bitmasking technique, enable more file type by setting more bits